 Collecting stakeholders' feedback is vital for ENTSOG.
-Following its release, the TYNDP will be presented to stakeholders.
-To support the ever-improving process, a public consultation will be opened and workshops will be organised to collect stakeholder feedback.
-Stakeholders are warmly encouraged to participate in these events.
-ACER Opinion will also constitute a key feedback element, as well as a basis for improvements to be further considered.
-ENTSOG intends to publish the final version of the TYNDP in spring 2017, incorporating stakeholders' feedback and ACER opinion where manageable in a timely manner.
-Where consideration of these inputs would require more time, ENTSOG will consider it for the TYNDP 2018.
+Following its release, the TYNDP was presented to stakeholders.
+To support the ever-improving process, a public consultation was organised to collect stake-holder feedback.
+ACER Opinion was released on 20th March 2017 and constitutes a key feedback element, as well as a basis for improvements to be further considered.
+ENTSOG published the final version of the TYNDP in April 2017, including a new feedback sub-chapter within the introduction.
+This provides analysis of the feedback received, what has been incorporated into the final TYNDP 2017 and what will be considered for the TYNDP 2018.
+In addition to this, all public consultation feedback has been published as part of Annex H.

 ENTSOG has already started developing TYNDP 2018 and the draft version is intended to be released in the second half of 2018.
 For this new edition, ENTSOG and ENTSO-E have engaged in a fully common scenario development process, which relies on an intense day-to-day cooperation between both associations' experts and a joint engagement of stakeholders to ensure a cross-sectoral approach.
-The joint ENTSOs Scenario Report is intended to be published by mid-2017.
+The joint ENTSOS Scenario Report is intended to be published by mid-2017.

-This joint scenario development will be one of the key elements of the "gas and electricity consistent and interlinked model" that the ENTSOs will deliver to the European Commission and ACER by the end of 2016 in line with the requirement set by Art 11(8) of Regulation (EU) 347/2013.
+This joint scenario development will be one of the key elements of the "gas and electricity consistent and interlinked model" that the ENTSOs will delivered to the European Commission and ACER by the end of 2016 in line with the requirement set by Art 11(8) of Regulation (EU) 347/2013.